Find Grad Schools

 41 Yearly Graduations

-University of Massachusetts - Boston is the 7th most popular school in the nation for students seeking a master's degree in foreign languages and linguistics.
+University of Massachusetts - Boston is the 7th most popular school in the nation for students seeking a master's degree in foreign languages & linguistics.
 Each year, around 16,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $14,187 per year, while in-state graduate students, on average, pay $18,433 per year.
-For the 2020-2021 academic year, 41 master's degrees were handed out to foreign languages and linguistics majors at UMass Boston.
-Of these students, 76% were women and 15% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $14,542 per year, while in-state graduate students, on average, pay $18,894 per year.
+During the most recent year for which we have data, 41 people received their master's degree in foreign languages & linguistics from UMass Boston.
+Around 29% of these students were from an underrepresented racial-ethnic group, and 60% were women.

 #8